jwilkie94/ST558-Project-1/README.md

     ## 7 2019-0… <df [1 × 1]> 2019-05-0… 2019-05… NA      C9.9      N08E50                   12740 <NULL>       https://…

-For the purposes of this analysis, I want to modify the character string containing the start times and peak times and convert it into a value that can be used in calculations.
+For the purposes of this analysis, I want to modify the character string containing the start times and peak times.
+First I will remove the “T” and “Z” so only the date and time are returned, then I will convert those into chron values that can be used in calculations.

 ``` r